MBE-CASSCF Approach for the Accurate Treatment of Large Active Spaces: Introduction

 \section{Introduction}

-Common approximations to the exact solution of the electronic Schrödinger equation in quantum chemistry are typically based on the assumption that the electronic ground-state wave function can be satisfactorily described using a single Slater determinant only.
-This premise is perfectly reasonable as long as said state is energetically well-separated from any other electronic states in the molecular system, but many systems of broad chemical interest, such as, conjugated hydrocarbons and transition-metal complexes, unfortunately require the use of multiple Slater determinants to yield a qualitatively correct description of the involved states.
-In addition, both bond-breaking processes and the investigation of electronic transitions often result in nearly degenerate states that will bring about significant multireference character.\cite{mest} The \textit{de facto} standard today for the computational study of such phenomena is the complete active space self-consistent field (CASSCF) method,\cite{Roos1980, roos1980_sci, siegbahn1980_comp, siegbahn1981_sci, Roos2007} which optimizes both a linear combination of Slater determinants and the molecular orbitals (MOs) used to construct these.
+Commonly used approximations to the solution of the electronic Schrödinger equation in quantum chemistry are typically based on the assumption that the electronic ground-state wave function can be satisfactorily described using a single Slater determinant.
+This premise is often perfectly reasonable as long as said state is energetically well-separated from any other electronic states in the molecular system, but many systems of broad chemical interest, such as, conjugated hydrocarbons and transition-metal complexes, may require the use of multiple Slater determinants to yield a qualitatively correct description of the involved states.
+In addition, both bond-breaking processes and electronic transitions often result in electronic states that exhibit contributions from nearly equivalent determinants, rendering the choice of a single reference somewhat arbitrary.\cite{mest} The \textit{de facto} standard today for the computational study of such phenomena is the complete active space self-consistent field (CASSCF) method,\cite{Roos1980, roos1980_sci, siegbahn1980_comp, siegbahn1981_sci, Roos2007} which optimizes both a linear combination of Slater determinants and the molecular orbitals (MOs) used to construct them.
 The set of determinants is defined by dividing the complete set of MOs into a doubly occupied inactive set, a virtual set of unoccupied MOs, and a set of active MOs, in the space of which a given number of active electrons are distributed.\\

 Applying the CASSCF method to a chemical problem is challenging for two main reasons.
 First, results will depend significantly on the choice of the active space,\cite{Roos2007} typically necessitating some {\textit{a priori}} chemical knowledge of the electronic structure of the molecular system in question and thus introducing a degree of arbitrariness.
 To mitigate this problem somewhat, automated strategies for choosing active spaces have been proposed over the years.\cite{Bofill1989, Veryazov2011, Keller2015, Stein2016, Sayfutyarova2017, Sayfutyarova2019} Second, and perhaps foremost, the computational cost of CASSCF calculations scales exponentially with the size of the active space, and optimal choices---yielded by either human intuition or an automatic procedure---may hence easily become practically intractable.\\